quynhn/openpaas-esn/doc/swagger.md

 (see http://swagger.io/specification/ for complete documentation on how to do so)

 Both JSON and YAML formats are possible.
-For now, the file is generated as « doc/REST_API/swagger/swagger.json »
+For now, the file is generated as « doc/REST_API/swagger/swagger.json » and « doc/REST_API/swagger/swagger_for_james.json »

 Once generated, the file can be exposed through dedicated server and a clean documentation can be viewed through dedicated client. http://editor.swagger.io/#/ provides a way to test it.